Skip to Content

 You can do the same procedure on a Mac computer after you have installed the OneDrive app for it and logged into it.
 Sync files from iCloud on your Mac and then move them manually to OneDrive.

-Moving files through a third-party software
+Moving files through third-party software

 1. Download and install AnyTrans.